Special Educational Needs (Coventry City Council SEND Local Offer)

 What are the different types of support available for children with SEND in this Academy?

-Types of support are listed below that could be provided also showing the stage of the Code of Practice (the document that the Academy uses to plan their SEND input) children will be at when receiving this input.
+Types of support that could be provided are listed below and also show the stages of the Code of Practice (the document that the Academy uses to plan their SEND input).

 Classroom teacher input via excellent targeted classroom teaching driven by high quality Continuing Professional Development for staff (Called Quality First Teaching)